AeroStun/CMAW/README.md

 - `cmaw_create_sketch (<name>):` creates a named sketch (in the default sketch location).
 - `cmaw_preprocess (<out-var> <fqbn> "path/to/sketch")`: preprocesses sketch with the provided board and stores the ouput in `<out-var>`

+## Extra Features
+- ArduinoCLI autodownload: if no path for `arduino-cli` is provided, and that there is no system installed version (or the check was disabled via `CMAW_ARDUINOCLI_NOSYSTEM`), CMAW will setup its own local installation in `CMAW_AUTO_PATH` when set, or `CMAKE_BINARY_DIR` if not in script mode

 ## Experimental (Untested) Features

-- ArduinoCLI autodownload: if no path for `arduino-cli` is provided, and that there is no system installed version (or the check was disabled via `CMAW_ARDUINOCLI_NOSYSTEM`), CMAW will setup its own local installation.
 - Function `add_arduino_sketch`: Analogous to `add_executable`.
 Supports custom compiler options (assume GNU), compile definitions, and include directories.

 ## TODO